-I have recently received the Regional Administrative Court for Lazio’s decision ending the long stand against Gas Natural.
-The Spanish company planned to put LNG terminals in Trieste’s ports.
+Recently I received the Regional Administrative Court for Lazio’s decision ending the long stand against Gas Natural.
+The Spanish company was planning LNG terminals in Trieste’s ports.

-It’s been a harsh battle: it lasted from 2005 to November 2018.
-Now the Spanish multinational company has ultimately given up.
+It’s been a harsh battle: it started in 2005 and ended in November 2018.
+The Spanish multinational company has finally given up.

-This victory is decisive for the fate of Trieste’s international Free Port of Trieste.
+This is a decisive victory for the fate of Trieste’s international Free Port of Trieste.

 Indeed, Italian politicians would have gladly sacrificed it to Italian interest.
 The plan was simple: turning Trieste’s port into the Mediterranean’s main energy hub and getting rid of its free zones.